 This (October 11th) was a huge day for Peter.
 That was the most shark I ever saw anyone catch at one time.
 They used long lines (1/2 kilometer long they reckoned in one case) each with a number of large hooks baited with seal blubber.
 Usually by rowboat, they would go one or two miles down the coast of the island and sink the lines to the sea bottom using a fairly heavy weight and a “glider.”

-I also noted that on September 3rd Hansi had come home with three shark.
+Though not a total count, I also noted that on September 3rd Hansi had come home with three shark.
 On the 6th, Jonas with his father and wife came back with two.
 That same day, Hansi and Peter had caught three.
 September 6th, Karli returned in his inboard motor boat with two and earlier in the day I’d seen him helping other people landing one or more.
 On the 11th someone else had one or more shark.
 September 13th Peter had another three.
 And on October 11th, the day of Peter’s five shark, Ole and Algot caught another three.

 Peter skinning the first of his shark

 These Greenland Shark, or Sleeper Shark (Somniosus microcephalus) are bottom feeders during the summer months, when the waters are warmer [!] than they prefer.
 Although they can grow as big as 21 feet, 8 to 14 feet is the more likely size for the many adults that were caught annually off the coast of West Greenland.
 They will approach the surface of the water in winter, often coming right up to the ice edge.
 But most of them withdraw in summer to 100 fathoms or deeper.
 It is one of the most sluggish shark species, offering no resistance whatsoever when hooked and, although they are known to eat seal, large fish, and even in one case an entire reindeer, they do not normally attack or harm humans in any way — at least not in the summer.